oVirt/ovirt-site/source/blog/2016-12-20-ci-please-build.html.md

 One more thing you can do, is to run the oVirt system tests suit, here is how you do it:

-After the job you triggered finished running in Jenkins, use the Jenkins build URL you got [Example](http://jenkins.ovirt.org/job/vdsm_master_build-artifacts-on-demand-el7-x86_64/1/artifact/exported-artifacts/) as a parameter to to run OST.
+After the job you triggered finished running in Jenkins, use the Jenkins build URL you got ([Example](http://jenkins.ovirt.org/job/vdsm_master_build-artifacts-on-demand-el7-x86_64/1/artifact/exported-artifacts/)) as a parameter to to run OST on your laptop.
 From the OST root dir, run the following to run basic master suite for e.g:

     ./run_suite.sh -s http://jenkins.ovirt.org/job/vdsm_master_build-artifacts-on-demand-el7-x86_64/1/artifact/exported-artifacts/ basic_suite_master